 Not disgust.
 Not frustration.
 Not anger or despair or regret.
 I’d have all of those, wouldn’t you?

 No, Jesus feels satisfaction.

 For me.
 In the state I’m in now, in the moment I turn my face and feet back to Him, in the darkest, most raw moment.
 He is satisfied.

 Because we have the opportunity to be counted righteous.
 To spend eternity with Him.
-To be grafted in, adopted, loved as sons and daughters.
+To be grafted in, adopted, loved as sons.

 Because He bore all our sins.
 All of them.

 Are you having trouble today with feeling satisfied, as I am?